WuhDaFak/Internet-Speed-Tweak/README.md

 # Things to do:
 - [x] Release usable script.
 - [x] Add ping test.
-- [ ] Implement new tweaks. (if possible)
+- [x] Implement new tweaks.
+(If Microsoft adds new options file an issue.)
-- [ ] Add customization options. (may require powershell script)
 - [ ] Combine Windows 8.1 and under and Windows 10 into a single script file.
-(Either .ps1 or .bat) if possible (limited knowledge of powershell)
+(May keep seperate as I no longer support older operating systems)